eugenioamato/firebasecrudelauth/README.md

   }
 ```

 The callback is a method containing your logic.
 In this example, we will simply place a String representation of all documents at the bottom of the app.
+In the event of an empty answer from the listener, we show a SnackBar with an error.
+We expect the user to exit the app and retry later.
+If the connectivity is gained in a second moment, we dismiss the SnackBar.

 ```
-  void manageEvent(events){
+void manageEvent(events) {
+    if (waitingForFirstConnection)
+      {
+        if (events.toString()=='()')
+        {
+          ScaffoldMessenger.of(context).showSnackBar(
+             errorSnackBar

+          );
+          errorInConnectivity=true;
+        }
+        else
+        {
+          if (errorInConnectivity)
+            {
+              errorInConnectivity=false;
+              ScaffoldMessenger.of(context).hideCurrentSnackBar();
+            }
+          waitingForFirstConnection = false;
+          Helper.stopLoading(refresh);
+        }
+      }
     _dbMessages.clear();
     setState(() {
       _dbMessages.addAll(events);